premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 ---

-9. What will happen if i am using a Functional interface and if i define multiple abstract methods inside that interface?
+9. What will happen if we define multiple abstract methods inside the Functional interface?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-It will throw a compiletime error.
+It will throw a compile time error.

 </blockquote>
 </details>

 ---

-10. Why default methods needed in the inteface?
+10. Why default methods needed in the interface?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Default methods let us to add new functionality to the libraries interfaces and ensure binary compatability with older code written for the interfaces.
+Default methods can add new functionality to the libraries interfaces and ensure binary compatability with older code written for the interfaces.

 </blockquote>
 </details>